lmanul/424/index.md

 At all meetings of the Board of
-Managers, a majority of the members thereof shall constitute a quorum for the transaction of busi- ness, and the votes of a majority of the members of the Board of Managers present at a meeting at which a quorum is present shall constitute the decision of the Board of Managers.
+Managers, a majority of the members thereof shall constitute a quorum for the transaction of business, and the votes of a majority of the members of the Board of Managers present at a meeting at which a quorum is present shall constitute the decision of the Board of Managers.
 T£ at any meeting of the Board of Managers there shall be less than quorum present, a majority of those present